wendywangwwt/WebScrapper-for-Academic-Databases/README.md

 ```

 #### param: no_duplicate
 Whether to drop duplicated results or not.
 Default to TRUE.
 Duplicated results come from searches across keywords (relationship='or'), and/or searches across databases.
-You may want to turn it off to better understand which database + search term combinations provide a duplicate.
+You may want to turn it off if you'd like to better understand which database + search term combinations bring a duplicate.
 Higher number of duplicates could indicate higher relevancy of the article to the topic you intend to look into.
 ```
 df_data <- search_databases(keywords,relationship='or',database_name=database_name,no_duplicate=F,limit_per_search=300)
 ```